mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 ### Approach 1: Use `SFTProcessEdges`

 [`SFTProcessEdges`](https://www.mmtk.io/mmtk-core/mmtk/scheduler/gc_work/struct.SFTProcessEdges.html) dispatches
-trace objects to each space through [Space Function Table (SFT)](https://www.mmtk.io/mmtk-core/mmtk/policy/space/trait.SFT.html).
+the tracing of objects to their respective spaces through [Space Function Table (SFT)](https://www.mmtk.io/mmtk-core/mmtk/policy/space/trait.SFT.html).
-As long as all the policies in a plan provides an implementation of `sft_trace_object()` in their SFT implementation, the plan can use `SFTProcessEdges`.
+As long as all the policies in a plan provide an implementation of `sft_trace_object()` in their SFT implementations, the plan can use `SFTProcessEdges`.
 Currently most policies provide an implementation for `sft_trace_object()`, except mark compact and immix.
 Those two policies use multiple GC traces, and due to the limitation of SFT, SFT does not allow multiple `sft_trace_object()` for a policy.